docker/labs-ai-tools-for-devs/prompts/eslint/README.md

         version:
           type: number
           description: The ESLint version, 7-9 supported.
 Use 8 if unsure.
+        outputLevel:
+          type: number
+          description: Accepts [0,1,2].
+0 to only output number of violations, 1 is condensed json grouped by violation id, 2 is full lint json grouped by file.
       required:
         - args
         - version
+        - outputLevel
     container:
         image: vonwig/eslint:latest
   - name: run-standardjs